A Brand Launch and Relaunch

-At Stealing Share, we caution all of our clients that communication without purpose is at its best unconstructive and at its worse destructive.
+At Stealing Share, we caution all clients that communication without purpose is at its best unconstructive and at its worse destructive.

 The margin of error between a successful brand launch and a failure are slim.
-This means candor saves everyone a lot of time and a brand company should be in a position to provide that candor.
+This means candor saves everyone a lot of time and a brand company should be able to provide that candor.

 A brand launch demands you leave your preconceived notions at the door

 Projectable market research is key in any brand launch.
 The key word here is projectable.
-It must not be a series of focus groups where nothing learned is projectable to the market as a whole.
+It must not be a series of focus groups where nothing learned is projectable to the market.

 The research element in a successful brand launch is so crucial we formed our own in-house research company.
 This allows the brand strategists to work side by side with the researchers.
 Again, a coordination of professional equities.

-The development of the research project is carefully constructed.
+We carefully construct the research project.
 You must identify the target most likely to covet the new brand and then survey them in a projectable manner.
 So, The idea is to uncover the triggers to switching behaviors.
 Those are the barriers to acceptance and the best pricing strategy.
 Overlooked however, are the belief systems that define the target market.

-Oddly, these are rarely uncovered with open-ended questions.
+Oddly, open-ended questions never reveal the secrets.
 Ask beer drinkers why they prefer the brand of beer they drink.
 And they will overwhelmingly state, “I like the taste.”
 Yet, we know from direct experience that beer drinkers can rarely discern the difference in beer brands in blind tastings.

 To get to the root of behaviors you need to model the activity.
 And, then ask for agreement on a series of direct statements.
-These sort of intense anthropological questions demands a blend of experience and smarts.
-As a result, we spend almost as much time developing the questions as we do fielding the research itself.
+These intense anthropological questions demand a blend of experience and smarts.
+As a result, we spend as much time developing the questions as we do fielding the research itself.

 The power of a brand launch

-The power of your brand launch can be found in the importance the correct target market invests in it.
+The power of your brand launch is in the importance to which the correct target market invests.
 It defines he newly launched brand.
 It’s a great asset to have a product feature or benefit that differentiates the new brand from the competitors.
 But, the most successful brand launches go much further.
-They feature an emotional intensity that is of greatest importance to the target market.
+They feature an emotional intensity.
+The greatest importance to the target market.
 This emotional intensity adds a powerful magnetic value that attracts the target audience to the brand even without the benefit.

 Think about Jiff peanut butter as an example of this.
 The brand promise is “Choosy mothers choose Jiff”.
-This promise is designed to reinforce the value of choosy as a self-descriptor of the customer and prospect.
+This promise reinforces the value of choosy as a self-descriptor of the customer and prospect.
 The product benefit is that Jiff “tastes more like fresh peanuts.”

 The Jiff example is a simple representation of the magic of developing a brand message.
 A message that creates space between the current market and your new brand launch.
-Optimally, it should represent the highest emotional intensity.
-The most emotive available in the market space and be proven true by the benefit or feature.
+Optimally, it represents the highest emotional intensity.
+The most emotive available in the market space.
+And, proven true by the benefit or feature.